murilloo/devops-nginx-consul-docker-pipeline/README.md

 ## Goals
 - To provide an API Gateway in a single server with basic capabilities
-- To dinamically provide Nginx HTTP/HTTPS ingress mechanisms for frontend and backend applications running over Docker with Consul as Service Discovery
+- To dinamically provide Nginx HTTP ingress mechanisms for applications running over Docker with Consul as Service Discovery
+- You can recreate the containers and the new instances with different ports will be updated automatically to the Nginx configuration
 - For this demo there will be a Redis and an Apache instance running on Docker and available through Nginx
-- You can recreate the containers and the new instances with different ports will be updated automatically to the Nginx configuration

 ## Running
 ```